LiorSinai/liorsinai.github.io/_posts/2022-12-29-denoising-diffusion-2-unet.md

 | generated | 23.8847 |
 | random  | 337.7282 |

-Our generated dataset is indeed significantly better than random however it is still noticeably different from the original dataset.
+Our generated dataset is indeed significantly better than random.
+However it is still noticeably different from the original dataset.

 ## Conclusion